 Step 1:: Through SRE, you are asked to choose a project from the list shown at http://www.cs.jhu.edu/sre/projectlist.html.
 For CCB internships, choose Project 9: Computational Biology Projects.
 (The SRE site asks you to pick two project choices, but for CCB you may choose just one, Project 9.)

 Step 2: Submit your application using the Academic Jobs Online site shown on the SRE page.
 You will upload the materials below directly on the site, and also provide an email address for the person writing the letter.
 The website will automatically request the letters using that email.

 To apply, you will need the following pieces of information:

 - an up-to-date resume

 - a one page (maximum) statement of interests outlining your goals for this internship.

 - current school transcripts (unofficial transcripts are fine)

-For full consideration, applications must be submitted by March 7, 2014 (applications will be considered until the positions are filled).
+Deadline: applications must be submitted by February 15, 2017.
 Incomplete applications will not be considered.